-If you’ve spent any time browsing the Internet, you are sure to have seen banner ads.
-These small rectangular advertisements appear on a variety of Web pages and vary in appearance and subject matter.
+If you’ve spent any time browsing the Internet, you are sure to have seen banner advertising.
+These small rectangular advertisements appear on a variety of web pages and vary in appearance and subject matter.

 Types of Banner Ads